schnaitter/slides_jupyter_template_rdsc_informatik_2025/presentation.md

 ::: notes

-The main audience of the OER are researchers new to data science concepts in the addressed disciplines (digital humanities with focus on text, administration science, and film studies).
+The main audience of the OER are researchers new to data science concepts in the addressed disciplines (digital humanities with focus on text, public administration, and film studies).
 We specifically address doctoral students, post-docs and profs.

 Other audiences like teachers and OER authors are partially addressed because